Michael-Welch/DotFiles/README.md

     Step 4: Add a new SSH key in github

-Then just run ./setup.sh
+Then just run

+    ./setup.sh

-After installation, in the DotFiles folder, run: vim test.txt
+After installation, in the DotFiles folder, run:

+    vim test.txt

-Run :PluginInstall to install the Vundle plugins
+To install the Vundle plugins, run:

+    :PluginInstall

-Also to update the bash, restart .bashrc with: source ~/.bashrc
+Also to update the bash, restart .bashrc with:

+    source ~/.bashrc